-Dropping A student leaving a course during the Drop/Add period will incur no A Course tuition charge for that course.
+Dropping A Course A student leaving a course during the Drop/Add period will incur no tuition charge for that course.
 A student's transcript will not be affected.
 Dropping all classes during the Drop/Add period constitutes withdrawing from the College.

-Withdrawing After the Drop/Add period ends, a student leaving a class must formally withdraw from the course in order to receive a grade of w.
-The student will be hable for any associated turnon charges.
+Withdrawing From a Course After the Drop/Add period ends, a student leaving a class must formally withdraw from the course in order to receive a grade of "W".

-"W".
 The student will be liable for any associated tuition charges.

-Abandoning A student who does not formally withdraw from a class or stops A Course attending class after the drop/add period will receive a grade of "FA"

-for the course and will be financially responsible for all charges associated with the class.
+Abandoning A Course A student who does not formally withdraw from a class or stops attending class after the drop/add period will receive a grade of "FA" for the course and will be financially responsible for all charges associated with the class.
 Title IV refunds are processed based on last date of attendance.

-Traditional Students Who Pay a Flat Rate for Tuition:
+\Traditional Students Who Pay a Flat Rate for Tuition: